 Many institutions offering early direct deposit provide it as a free service, and eligible customers or members are automatically enrolled in it.
 However, some institutions charge a fee for the service, so you have to opt into it.

-The primary benefit of early direct deposit is that your paycheck gets in your hands one to two days ahead of schedule.
+The primary benefit of early direct deposit and five-day early access to direct deposit is that your paycheck gets in your hands ahead of schedule.
 This is a boon for anybody who’s running short on cash as payday approaches.
 Instead of risking a late fee on a bill coming due by postponing your payment until after payday, you can go ahead and pay it.
 Likewise, you avoid any overdraft fee that you might otherwise incur by paying that bill before payday.

 Here’s an example: Say you get paid every other Friday, and your credit card payment is due on the first of the month along with your mortgage payment.
 Some months, the first will fall on a Friday.
 If that’s the month when your budget is tight, maybe due to an unforeseen emergency expense, you might not have enough before payday to pay both your mortgage and credit card payment on time.